-Nutrition is the topic this week.
-Our guest, Susanne Sanders, Community System Director for the Department of Health and Environmental Control in South Carolina, will approach Newberry citizens with a positive message about habits and increased physical activity for a better health program:
+Nutrition is the topic of the week.
+Newberry residents are approached with a positive message about consumption habits and increased physical activity for a better health program.

-Milk can have a lot of calories.
-The higher the fat content in milk the higher the calories.
+Back to milk — it can have a lot of calories.
+The higher the fat contents in milk the higher the calories.
 Whole milk has about 150 calories while fat free milk has 80 calories.
 The only difference in the types of milk is the amount of fat.
 All milk is about the same amount of vitamins, minerals, protein and carbohydrates.

-Water is really the best choice of beverages: Not only is it calorie free, it helps the body function properly.
+Water is really the best choice of beverages.
+Not only is it calorie free, it helps the body function properly.
 Most people need to drink 64 ounces of water a day.
-That is equivalent to three 20 ounce sodas.
+That is equivalent to three 20 ounce colas.

 Fruit and veggies are low in calories and offer nutrients that can help prevent some diseases.
 Also, the fiber in fruits and vegetables do not get passed along in the juicing process.
 Fiber can help decrease cholesterol which will in turn decrease the risk of heart disease.
 Fiber also helps to have healthy, normal bowel movements.
 And fiber will make you feel fuller longer so you may be less likely to eat that extra snack during the day.

+However, fruits and vegetables are not the only sources of fiber.
 Whole grains are a good source of fiber too.
 Examples of these types of food are brown rice, whole grain breads and cereals and popcorn.
 The one food most people forget about but yet provides great amounts of fiber are beans.
-The types of beans that have most fiber are black eyed peas, pinto beans, kidney beans, Lima beans and other similar beans.
+The types of beans that have most fiber are black eyed peas, pinto beans, kidney beans, lima beans and other similar beans.
 Remember, green beans are a vegetable and not a bean.

 Soluble fiber dissolves in water.
-It can make food gel.
+It can make food gel like.
 It helps lower cholesterol and keeps blood sugar levels under control even for people with diabetes.
 It is found in fruits, vegetables, seeds, rye, oats, barley, rice, bran, peas and beans.

 USDA has replaced the Food Guide Pyramid with “My Plate.”
 This is much easier than previous tools.
 You can look at the plate, see how it is divided up and know exactly what types and amounts of food you should be eating.
 Visit the website www.choosemyplate.gov and see the plate to get nutrition and health tips.

-Regular physical activity: Every step you take is a step toward healthier you.
+Every step you take is a step toward a healthier you.
 Physical activity plays a big part in a healthy lifestyle.
 You can attend exercise classes, take a walk, swim, or even just take the stairs instead of the elevator.
-The recommended amount of physical activity is 30 minutes 4-5 days per week.
+The recommended amount of physical activity is 30 minutes four to five days per week.